microsoft/ai-developer/Labs/lab-03.md

     execution_settings = kernel.get_prompt_execution_settings_from_service_id("chat-service")
     ```
     >**Note**: You need to remove it from two code blocks, one will be inside **def initialize_kernel():** function and another will be in **global chat_history** code block.
-1. In case you encounter any indentation error, use the below code:
+1. In case you encounter any indentation error, use the code from the following URL:
     ```
     https://raw.githubusercontent.com/CloudLabsAI-Azure/ai-developer/refs/heads/prod/CodeBase/python/lab-03_time_plugin.py
     ```